Toronto-Dominion Bank reaches $41.5 mln settlement in U.S. excessive fees lawsuit

-Toronto-Dominion Bank (TD.TO) agreed to pay $41.5 million (C$49.93 million) to settle a U.S. class action lawsuit for charging excess insufficient funds fees on customer accounts, court documents showed.
+TORONTO, May 18 (Reuters) - Toronto-Dominion Bank agreed to pay $41.5 million (C$49.93 million) to settle a U.S. class action lawsuit for charging excess insufficient funds fees on customer accounts, court documents showed.

 The settlement includes $20.75 million in cash and an equal amount in debt forgiveness.
 TD, Canada’s second largest lender with large operations in the United States, also agreed to pay $500,000 in expenses, the papers showed.
 The settlement requires a judge’s approval.